ArctosDB/documentation-wiki/_documentation/understanding-errors.markdown

 ### Solution

-Do not create or edit individual containers
+Do not create or edit individual containers.

 ### More Information

 This error is a strong indication of risky behavior, in which one existing container is being replaced by another existing container.
 Done incorrectly, this has the potential of scrambling the information on both containers (and therefore everything contained in them).
-We strongly suggest a thorough review of [object tracking documentation](/documentation/container/) and local procedures.<a name="nonull"></a>
+We strongly suggest a thorough review of [object tracking documentation](container) and local procedures.<a name="nonull"></a>

 <a id="schema"></a>
 >## cannot update _schema.table.column_ to null or cannot insert NULL into _schema.table.column_

 ### Problem

-You are trying to update a non-nullable value to NULL, or create a NULL value in a non-nullable field
+You are trying to update a non-nullable value to NULL, or create a NULL value in a non-nullable field.

 ### Solution

-Delete, or choose/supply suitable data
+Delete, or choose/supply suitable data.

 ### More Information

 Two actions commonly lead here:

-1. A user is trying to make data go away
+1. A user is trying to make data go away.
-2. A user is trying to assert "we don't know" for a required field
+2. A user is trying to assert "we don't know" for a required field.

 In the first situation, use the DELETE button.
 NULL values are NULL values, not a removal of the data object.
 In the second situation, supply an appropriate value.
 Required data always have a no-data option, such as Agent "unknown."